Every time we work in the kitchen, we produce waste.

-Natural dyes are often more muted than the commercially available stuff, though this isn’t always the case.
-Experiment with quantities of scraps to dye, to see what you can come up with.
+Natural dyes are often more muted than the commercially available products, though this isn’t always the case.
+Experiment with different quantities of scraps to create dye, to see what you can come up with at home.

 When using coffee grounds or tea, you can strengthen your extraction by varying the ratio of coffee to water, just as you would to create a bold or milder brew.
 Or you can gently rub some of the grounds into craft paper or fabric for a different effect.